adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 bwa aln SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.fasta > SARS-CoV-2_exper-SRX9197062.sai
 {% endhighlight %}

 Once we have located coordinates of the input reads, we can compute the final step.
-In this case, our reads are **single-end** and smaller than 100 bp (average: 36bp).
+In this case, our reads are **single-read** (SE) and smaller than 100 bp (average: 36bp).
+Single-read means that the reads have been sequenced from only one end, this method is fast, economical and a common in RNAseq studies.
 Given the manual, we should run the _BWA-backtrack_ software with the subcomand _samse_ to generate a _SAM_ file output.

 {% highlight Bash %}
-bwa samse SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.sai SARS-CoV-2_exper-SRX9197062.fasta
+bwa samse SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.sai SARS-CoV-2_exper-SRX9197062.fasta > SARS-CoV-2_exper-SRX9197062.sam
 {% endhighlight %}

 The output is a SAM file with around 919 MB weight and 6.5 million lines.
 It is recomendable to pipe the output into gzip to compress the file and avoid consuming extra storage (`bwa samse <files> | gzip -3`).

 <p>&nbsp;</p>

-**Quality control**
+**Alignment Quality control**

-Once we have our _Illumina_ reads mapped against the reference, we need to check the quality of the mapping.
 The percentage of mapped reads is a global indicator of the overall sequencing accuracy and of the presence of contaminating DNA.
-We can see all the different available programs by running:

-{% highlight Bash %}
-java -jar picard.jar -h
-{% endhighlight %}

-In our case, we will use ***CollectWgsMetrics*** inside of the _Base Calling_ tools.
-We can run the flag _-h_ to see the required and optional arguments.

-Before the quality control, we need to sort the _SAM_ file.

-{% highlight Bash %}
-java -jar picard.jar SortSam -h java -jar picard.jar SortSam -I SARS-CoV-2_exper-SRX9197062.sam -O SARS-CoV-2_exper-SRX9197062_sorted.sam -SORT_ORDER coordinate
-{% endhighlight %}

-The process took less than a minute.
-Now, we can run the quality control:

-{% highlight Bash %}
-java -jar picard.jar CollectWgsMetrics -h java -jar picard.jar CollectWgsMetrics -I SARS-CoV-2_exper-SRX9197062_sorted.sam -R SARS-CoV-2-reference.fasta -O SARS-CoV-2_exper-SRX9197062_quality-control.txt --INCLUDE_BQ_HISTOGRAM --READ_LENGTH 36
-{% endhighlight %}

-It took a bit more than a minute to run.
-The ouput includes three sections: run options, metrics and histogram. ***The downloaded data from NCBI SRA has been curated previously so we have a mean coverage of 0 and a genome territory of 29903 bp***.
-The values in the section _##METRICS CLASS_ shows what I said.
+We will run the program in the terminal but feel free to launch the desktop window.

 <p>&nbsp;</p>